 Done well, a virtual B2B networking event will also help you:

-But how do you know if you’re hosting a genuinely value-driven networking experience or just another virtual wine tasting?
+But how do you know if you’re hosting a genuinely value-driven networking experience or just another virtual wine tasting without any real benefits?

-These 12 metrics will help you measure the real impact of your next networking event:
+These 12 metrics will help you measure and manage the real impact of your next networking event:

 Marketing ace Noa Segol knows great networking when she sees it.